mahesh427/Anypic/README.md

 2. Set up a URL scheme for fbFACEBOOK_APP_ID, where FACEBOOK_APP_ID is your Facebook app's id.

-3. Add your Facebook app id to `Info.plist` in the `FacebookAppId` key.
+3. Add your Facebook app id to `Info.plist` in the `FacebookAppID` key.

 ## Web Setup